cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

 ### Inference
 Typically, we perform inference by taking the *maximum likelihood estimate*: "which parameters $\theta$ most likely gave rise to the observed data pairs $D = ((x^{(i)}, y^{(i)}), ..., (x^{(m)}, y^{(m)}))$ via the relationships described above?"
 We compute this estimate by maximizing the log-likelihood function with respect to $\theta$, or equivalently minimizing the negative log-likelihood in identical fashion — the latter better known as a "loss function" in machine learning parlance.

 Unfortunately, the maximum likelihood estimate includes no information about the plausibility of the chosen parameter value itself.
 As such, we often place a *prior* on our parameter and take the ["argmax"](https://en.wikipedia.org/wiki/Arg_max) over their product.
-This gives the *maximum a posterior* estimate, or MAP.
+This gives the *maximum a posteriori* estimate, or MAP.

 $$
 \begin{align*}